Nydragon/Text_Editor/README.md

-# Text Editor, old name Kittenz2
+# Text Editor

 Original Repository
  - https://github.com/adatechschool/Kittenz
    - We did not have the rights to commit etc. and had to fork it.
  - https://github.com/adatechschool/Kittenz2

-Editeur de Texte par Florian et Marine.
-Repris par Gwénaëlle, Nicolas et Laurine.
-En théorie il y a des chats super mignons un peu partout.
+Text editor with a writing field and an option to save the current "file" with a custom name, a managment section -> load, save, delete.